GrahamDumpleton/wrapt/docs/decorators.rst

 as the first argument to the original wrapped function.

-Note that due to a bug in Python ``classmethod.__get__()``, whereby it does not apply the descriptor protocol to the function wrapped by ``classmethod``, the above only applies where the decorator wraps the ``@classmethod`` decorator.
+Note that due to a bug in Python ``classmethod.__get__()``, whereby it does not apply the descriptor protocol to the function wrapped by ``@classmethod``, the above only applies where the decorator wraps the ``@classmethod`` decorator.
 If the decorator is placed inside of the ``@classmethod`` decorator, then ``instance`` will be ``None`` and the decorator wrapper function will see the call as being the same as a normal function.
 As a result, always place any decorator outside of the ``@classmethod`` decorator.
+Hopefully this issue in Python can be addressed in Python 3.4.

 Decorating Static Methods
 -------------------------